Prawoto Mangkusasmito: Career

-A number of important Masyumi leaders such as Mohammad Natsir, Burhanuddin Harahap and Sjafruddin Prawiranegara left Jakarta for Sumatra in late 1957, and in early 1958 the remainder of the party was in crisis due to their involvement within the emerging Revolutionary Government of the Republic of Indonesia (PRRI).
+Several important Masyumi leaders such as Mohammad Natsir, Burhanuddin Harahap, and Sjafruddin Prawiranegara left Jakarta for Sumatra in late 1957, and in early 1958 the remainder of the party was in crisis due to their involvement within the emerging Revolutionary Government of the Republic of Indonesia (PRRI).
 Prawoto along with Fakih Usman and Mohammad Roem unsuccessfully attempted to negotiate with the Masyumi leaders in Sumatra.
-Upon PRRI's declaration in February 1958, Prawoto was appointed as Masyumi's interim president to take Natsir's place, and after internal debate the party opted to issue a soft condemnation of their leaders' actions in PRRI.
-As the movement continued, internal dispute within the party remained while Prawoto attempted to form a united front with other Islamic parties such as Nahdlatul Ulama and the Indonesian Islamic Union Party.
+Upon PRRI's declaration in February 1958, Prawoto was appointed as Masyumi's interim president to take Natsir's place, and after internal debate, the party opted to issue a soft condemnation of their leaders' actions in PRRI.
+As the movement continued, internal disputes within the party remained while Prawoto attempted to form a united front with other Islamic parties such as Nahdlatul Ulama and the Indonesian Islamic Union Party.
 His opposition, led by former prime minister Soekiman Wirjosandjojo, favored forming an anti-communist front with PNI and other nationalist parties.
 In Masyumi's April 1959 congress, Prawoto's faction emerged victorious, and he was elected Masyumi's chairman.

 Despite this, Masyumi's position as a political party continued to deteriorate.
 Prawoto conducted negotiations with PNI to secure Masyumi's political future and made some headway, but this fell apart following Sukarno's 1959 Decree which dissolved the Constitutional Assembly.
-Throughout 1959 and early 1960, Sukarno further centralized power, issuing a decree which allowed the government to dissolve political parties in December 1959 and disbanding the parliament elected in 1955 in March 1960.
+Throughout 1959 and early 1960, Sukarno further centralized power, issuing a decree that allowed the government to dissolve political parties in December 1959 and disbanding the parliament elected in 1955 in March 1960.
 Within 1960, Prawoto continued to criticize the new Guided Democracy system, until Masyumi was ordered to be dissolved by Sukarno on 17 August 1960 through a presidential decree and the party's leadership opted to dissolve the party voluntarily in September.
 Prawoto was arrested in 1962, having called for Sukarno to be tried for violating the constitution.
 He was imprisoned in Madiun and following the fall of Sukarno he was released on 17 May 1966.

 Later life and death

 After Prawoto's release, he attempted to reestablish Masyumi along with its other former leaders, but his efforts failed.
 He was also active in Islamic dawah along with Mohammad Natsir.
 During one speaking trip to the rural regions of Banyuwangi, Prawoto died unexpectedly near midnight on 24 July 1970.
-He was initially buried at a public cemetery in South Jakarta, before his grave was relocated to Kalibata Heroes' Cemetery in the 1990s.
+He was initially buried at a public cemetery in South Jakarta before his grave was relocated to Kalibata Heroes' Cemetery in the 1990s.